Tuesday, June 10, 2025

 The five pocket fountain pens I brought to the meeting (L-R): a Titanium Ensso 'Piuma Pocket' , a rainbow-coloured Namisu 'Nova Pocket Titanium', a Kaweco 'Liliput'- Copper , a Kaweco 'STEEL Sport'(made of stainless steel) and an aluminum Kaweco Al Sport "Stonewashed" (which Stuart also brought in for our primary topic)

-My main criteria for a pocket fountain pen are portability and durability, and the five pens above were chosen for those reasons.
-All five are short metal pens, but in terms of weight, they differ quite a bit.
-My Kaweco 'STEEL Sport' weighs 39 grams when empty, more than double the weight of my aluminum "Stonewashed" Sport (19 grams empty).
-The copper 'Liliput' is tiny, but weighs 24 grams without a cartridge/converter in place.
-The titanium-bodied Ensso and Namisu pens have similar weights (38 & 39 grams empty, respectively) to the 'STEEL Sport', but all three pens are very well-balanced when posted (the 'STEEL Sport' posts deeply and the Ensso & Namisu pens have threaded barrel ends) so they are comfortable for me to use.
-I love that the Ensso and Namisu both have full-sized (#6) nibs; I wish more pen companies did that with wide-diameter pens.
+My main criteria for a pocket fountain pen are portability and durability, so the five pens above were purchased for those reasons.
+All are short and all are made of metal, but in terms of weight, they differ quite a bit (note: all weights below are the weights of the pens when empty).
+My Kaweco 'STEEL Sport' is 39 grams, which is more than double the weight of my aluminum Kaweco "Stonewashed" Sport (19 grams).
+The copper Kaweco 'Liliput', though tiny, weighs 24 grams, while the titanium-bodied Ensso and Namisu pens come in at 38 & 39 grams, respectively.
+The three heaviest pens are very well-balanced when posted, though --the 'STEEL Sport' posts deeply and the Ensso & Namisu pens have threaded barrel ends-- so they're comfortable for me to use.
+As for aesthetics, I love that the Ensso and Namisu (both wider-bodied pens) have full-sized (#6) nibs.
+Another design choice I like with them and the Kaweco 'Liliput' (which also has a threaded barrel end) is that when posted, all three become full-sized pens.

 We also saw some nice vintage pocket fountain pens at the meeting, such as these two navy blue Sheaffer 'Tuckaway' fountain pens, and a interesting pen by the company Welsh...